godotengine/godot-docs/tutorials/vector_math.rst

 The beauty of this is that the same code works exactly the same and without modification in
 `3D <https://github.com/godotengine/godot/blob/master/demos/3d/kinematic_char/cubio.gd#L57>`__.
-Vector math is, in a great deal, dimemsion-amount-independent, so adding or removing an axis only adds very little complexity.
+Vector math is, in a great deal, dimension-amount-independent, so adding or removing an axis only adds very little complexity.

 Planes